Webhooks

 Webhooks are where breach notifications get sent

 To use the Breach Monitoring Service, it is necessary to setup a Webhook with Enzoic.
 You will need to specify a URL on your end that will be called with a POST whenever a notification is made.
-This can be done via API using the Webhooks API or by contacting Enzoic Support.
+This can be done via API using the or by .
 You will also receive a Webhook Key and Webhook Secret which will be passed to your endpoint via basic HTTP authentication.

 The content of the POST body that will be sent to your webhook for new Breach Monitoring notifications will be a JSON object with the members specified in the table below.